Wohlstand/libADLMIDI/README.md

 * Add support of MIDI Format 2 files

 # Changelog
+## 1.5.1   dev
+ * Added an ability to disable the automatical arpeggio

 ## 1.5.0.1 2020-10-11
  * Fixed an incorrect timer processing when using a real-time interface